-9. A BF gift certificate drop went horribly wrong
+8. A gift certificate drop went horribly wrong

-In 2006, a mall in Torrance, California, had a fun idea for distributing gift certificates.
+According to media reports, a mall in Torrance, California, had a fun idea for distributing gift certificates back in 2006.
 Rather than handing the prizes out by hand, managers decided to drop them from the mall's ceiling.

 Unfortunately, it didn't take long for them to realize the inherent flaws in dropping 500 gift certificates into a crowd of 2,000 deal-hungry shoppers on Black Friday.

 The second the certificates began to fall, customers went into a frenzy, diving and fighting each other to get at the prizes.
 This fun idea resulted in several injuries and a hospitalization.

 Sadly, the Black Friday hysteria inside stores often extends to the parking lot.

 The auto insurance company Progressive looked at its accident claims in 2015 and found that crashes rise around Thanksgiving and are 34% higher on Black Friday compared to other days in November.